 - Highly engaged workplaces see 41% lower absenteeism.

-Hubspot reports that employees say they’d work harder if they were better appreciated.
+And another study reports that 69% of employees say they’d work harder if the company they worked for appreciated them more.

-The first step in increasing communication with your frontline hourly workers is in how you deliver that communication.
-For our customers, texting works best.
+The first step to improving communication with your frontline hourly workers is to assess how you deliver that communication.

 Do you still rely on a top-down strategy where messages can get distorted before they reach their intended audience?
 Or what about email that often gets lost in a messy inbox, lands in the spam folder, or gets read when the message is no longer relevant?

 These forms of communication are outdated and simply don’t work.
 They aren’t reliable and send a message to your frontline employees that they aren’t worth the investment in a better system.